 The Most Professional WordPress Church Website I Have Encountered

 Pastoring in Silicon Valley has a few advantages.
-One is the availability of techies to build church websites.
-Vive Church in Silicon Valley shows you just how far you can go with a church website built with WordPress.
+One is the connection with techies that build church websites.
+They gave me the example of Risen Church in Los Angeles that shows you just how far you can go with a church website built with WordPress.
 With it’s video backgrounds and simple user interface, it is by far the most professional looking church website I have ever seen.

 A Heartwarming Example Of A Church Website Built With WordPress